chardma3/hardman-photo/README.md

 * `bag` Django app is a standard e-commerce functionality which aids the checkout process.
 * A bag icon is always present in the top right corner of the web app.
 The bag adds a number under the bag icon allowing users to know the current amount of their bag.
 * Users can edit the quantity of items or remove them from bag and view the total amount of the bag.
 In order to proceed with checkout, the user will be required to register on the site or be logged in.
 When the user decides to finish shopping, they will need to input their information and credit card details to complete the purchase.
-* If users try to access their empty carts, there will be a message displayed that nothing has been added yet and encourage them to go to the shop.
+* If users try to access their empty bags, there will be a message displayed that nothing has been added yet and encourage them to go to the shop.

 ### Checkout app